jesperhoy/SmarterTrackTranslator/README.md

 Next fill in the cells in the "Translated" column one by one.
 Finally save your work (File menu / Save Translation) and generate a new language translation file for upload to your SmarterTrack web-site (File menu / Save Combined).

 The "Save Translation" function generates a file which only contains the entries that have been translated.
-Entries where the "Translated" column are blank are not saved.
+Entries where the "Translated" column is blank are not saved.

 The "Save Combined" function generates a complete translation file which can be uploaded to your SmarterTrack web-site.
 For entries where the "Translated" column is blank, the English version is used instead.